Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/troubleshooting.md

 <br>

 ## Still not working?
->If it still does not work, please ask your question / express your problem in a support post on the Zoe Discord server.
-You can find an invite on the bottom left.
+>If it still does not work, please ask your question / express your problem in a support post on the [Zoe Discord server](https://discord.gg/4Rxrzsxb7d).
 >{.is-success}